Dispensary SEO Local Citation Building w/ NAP

 How to Get Started With Local SEO

 If you want to improve your local dispensary SEO rankings, there’s a few things that you can do.
 By deploying the right dispensary SEO strategies, you can build a solid presence for your dispensary on search engines like Google, Bing and Yahoo.
-This will result in more visitors to your website, more customers for your dispensary business and thus more revenue for you.
+This will result in more visitors to your website, more customers for your dispensary business and thus more revenue for you from your cannabis marketing agency.

 Here’s how you can get a solid presence in local search results: